timmcginley/41936/Schedule/index.md

 * What systems did they use
 * Could the existing structure take more floors?

+### Team meeting 01
+* PMs add information to the [Teams.xls](https://dtudk.sharepoint.com/:x:/r/sites/course245955/Delte%20dokumenter/General/Teams.xlsx?d=w67e8ee0b5f9347e3bf9a967ab7ad2236&csf=1&web=1&e=RDGk6S) file in our MS Teams group
+* Decide on who will build the model today and who will anlayse
+* How should the communicate throughout the day.
+*
 <!--- 2026
 ### Analyse client requirements
 * produce a document based on this